-Make Rose Gold Bath Bombs Recipe
+Make Rose Gold Pink Bath Bombs Recipe

-These rose gold bath bombs make the perfect gift for anyone who loves pink and luxuriously pampering themselves.
+These rose gold bath bombs make the perfect gift for anyone who loves millennial pink and luxuriously pampering themselves.
 If that’s you, you can make these for yourself or others with about 20 minutes of hands on work.

 Three pink and gold painted bath bombs on a white bath towel on white background.